-Organize a national campaign to support House Resolution No. 594 on Brazil;
+Organize a national campaign to support House Resolution No. 594 on Brazil; and

 Carry out a major fund-raising campaign to establish the Office for Democracy in Brazil that will operate in Washington, DC.
 We have a goal of raising $100,000 a year to staff the office.
 We have already raised $20,000.
-The Network will also be setting up a Go-Fund-Me campaign to raised money from members and supporters.
+The Network will also be setting up a GoFundMe campaign to raise money from members and supporters.

 There will be a West Coast meeting of the Network at San Diego State University on February 7-8, 2020 and a Midwest meeting of the Network at the University of Oklahoma on April 16-17, 2020.